Save Money on Flights: Guide to Scoring the Best Travel Deals

-How to get the best deals on flights has been mystifying travelers for years, almost since the beginning of air travel.
-Now, in the 2020s, as inflation and the cost of travel increase and “Will the airline get me to my destination without a cancellation?” becomes a bigger risk, we’re as determined as ever to spend less on our flights.
+How to get the cheapest flight tickets has been mystifying travelers for years, almost since the beginning of air travel.
+Now, as inflation and the cost of travel increase and “Will the airline get me to my destination without a cancellation?” becomes a bigger risk, we’re as determined as ever to spend less on airfare.

 How to Save Money on Flights